hgeri95/async-spring-security-demo/README.md

 ```

 ### Test case #1
-Just test it with the defaults,so we don't want to overwrite the default SecurityContextHolder strategy, so the config is
+Just test it with the defaults, so we don't want to overwrite the default SecurityContextHolder strategy, so the config is
 pretty simple.
 ```java
 @Configuration